-Of course, not everyone who is accused of boating under the influence (BUI) is guilty of a crime, just as not everyone who is arrested for driving under the influence (DUI) is a drunk driver.
-If you are facing a BUI charge, you need to have a clear understanding of the risks involved in your case, and it is important that you speak with a local criminal defense attorney promptly.
+Of course, not everyone accused of boating under the influence (BUI) is guilty of a crime, just as not everyone arrested for driving under the influence (DUI) is a drunk driver.
+If you face a BUI charge, you need to have a clear understanding of the risks involved in your case, and you must speak with a local criminal defense attorney promptly.

 What is Considered Boating Under the Influence (BUI) in South Carolina?

 Boating under the influence is prohibited under the South Carolina Boating and Safety Act of 1999 (the “Boating and Safety Act”).
 Specifically, Section 50-21-112 states: